beyondthefarewell/beyondthefarewell.github.io/index.md

 This may be a challenging time with an overwhelming number of things to deal with and feel surreal in the new reality.

+May be filled with mixed emotions and a lifetime of memories as you deal with matters and sorting out.

 ### Government  website & Tell Us Once
 Amongst the first things to be done is follow the government website guide https://www.gov.uk/when-someone-dies.